Lenovo ThinkPad P1 Gen 7 (2024) Laptop Review

 • Might not fit smaller bags.

-The Lenovo ThinkPad P1 Gen 7 is great for gaming.
-It's available with Intel Meteor Lake CPUs and NVIDIA discrete GPUs, which are fast enough to provide smooth gameplay in demanding AAA games.
-You can configure the laptop with a 165Hz QHD+ display; it has a fast response time to deliver a clear image in fast-moving scenes but lacks VRR support to reduce screen tearing.
+The Lenovo ThinkPad P1 Gen 7 is decent for gaming.
+You can configure the laptop with a 165Hz QHD+ display; it has a fast response time to deliver a clear image in fast-moving scenes, but lacks VRR support to reduce screen tearing.
+The CPU and discrete GPU are good enough for most gaming, but the laptop isn't able to run demanding AAA titles on the highest settings.
 RAM and storage are user-replaceable, so you can easily add more or upgrade later.
 The laptop doesn't get very hot under load, though the fans are pretty loud.

 Pros